EXPERIENCE

 Neteru Focus:

-• Ma’at – Goddess of truth, balance, and cosmic order
+Ma’at – Goddess of truth, balance, and right relationship

 Topics Covered:

-• Living in alignment with Ma’at’s principles of balance
+Living in harmony with Ma’at’s principles of balance and right action

 Final Initiation & Celebration: